ije/mono-jsx-dom/README.md

 }
 ```

 2\.
-Signals cannot be computed outside of the `this.computed` method.
+Signals would not be computed automatically outside of the `this.computed` method.

 ```tsx
 // ❌ Won't work - updates of a signal won't refresh the view